4/30/2025

 Jim Letty

-Thank you, Chris, and good morning everyone.
+Thank you, Chris, and good morning, everyone.
 I'll now provide a comparison of our current quarter operating results versus the prior year quarter and provide an update on our balance sheet and liquidity.
 Please refer to slide six.
-Our net sales for the quarter ended March 28, 2025, increased approximately .7% to 950.7 million from 874.5 million in the first quarter of 2024.
-Net inflation was .2% in the first quarter consisting of .8% inflation in our specialty category and .9% inflation in our center of the play category versus the prior year quarter.
+Our net sales for the quarter ended March 28, 2025, increased approximately 8.7% to $950.7 million, from 874.5 million in the first quarter of 2024.
+Net inflation was 5.2 percent in the first quarter, consisting of 4.8 percent inflation in our specialty category and 5.9 percent inflation in our center of the plate category versus the prior year quarter.
 Reported inflation was impacted by two primary factors in the first quarter versus the prior year quarter.
-Prices in chocolate and egg category products remained elevated versus prior year with double digit -over-year inflation.
-Specialty product cross-sell growth in Texas as we combine our legacy specialty and protein sales with our Hardee's produce operation.
-Average revenue per case in Hardee's increased approximately 12% versus the first quarter of 2024 as the mix of lower volume, higher revenue cases increased.
-Excluding the impact of the Texas cross-sell growth, aggregate specialty inflation was approximately .1% and overall inflation for the company was approximately 3%.
-Gross profit increased .9% to 226 million for the first quarter of 2025 versus 209.4 million for the first quarter of 2024.
+Prices in chocolate and egg category products remained elevated versus prior year with double-digit year-over-year inflation.
+Specialty product cross-sell growth in Texas.
+As we combine our legacy specialty and protein sales with our Hardee's produce operation, average revenue per case in Hardee's increased approximately 12% versus the first quarter of 2024 as the mix of lower volume, higher revenue cases increased.
+Excluding the impact of the Texas cross-sell growth, aggregate specialty inflation was approximately 3.1%, and overall inflation for the company was approximately 3%.
+Gross profit increased 7.9% to $226 million for the first quarter of 2025 versus $209.4 million for the first quarter of 2024.
 Gross profit margins decreased approximately 18 basis points to 23.8%.
-Selling general and administrative expenses increased approximately .5% to 202.8 million for the first quarter of 2025 from 190.3 million for the first quarter of 2024.
-The increase was primarily due to higher costs associated with compensation and benefits, facilities and distribution to support sales growth and higher depreciation driven by facility investments.
-Adjusted operating expenses increased .5% versus the prior year first quarter and as a percentage of net sales, adjusted operating expenses were .8% for the first quarter of 2025.
-Operating income for the first quarter of 2025 was 22.7 million compared to 16 million for the first quarter of 2024.
-The increase in operating income was driven primarily by higher gross profit, partially offset by higher selling general and administration expenses versus the prior year quarter.
-Our gap net income was 10.3 million or 25 cents per diluted share for the first quarter of 2025 compared to net income of 1.9 million or 5 cents per diluted share for the first quarter of 2024.
-On a non-gap basis, we had adjusted EBITDA of 47.5 million for the first quarter of 2025 compared to 40.2 million for the prior year first quarter.
+Selling general and administrative expenses increased approximately 6.5% to $202.8 million for the first quarter of 2025, from $190.3 million for the first quarter of 2024.
+The increase was primarily due to higher costs associated with compensation and benefits, facilities and distribution to support sales growth, and higher depreciation driven by facility investments.
+Adjusted operating expenses increased 5.5% versus the prior year first quarter.
+And as a percentage of net sales, adjusted operating expenses were 18.8% for the first quarter of 2025.
+Operating income for the first quarter of 2025 was $22.7 million compared to $16 million for the first quarter of 2024.
+The increase in operating income was driven primarily by higher gross profit. partially offset by higher selling general and administration expenses versus the prior year quarter.
+Our GAAP net income was $10.3 million, or $0.25 per diluted share for the first quarter of 2025, compared to net income of $1.9 million, or $0.05 per diluted share for the first quarter of 2024.
+On a non-GAAP basis, we had adjusted EBITDA of $47.5 million for the first quarter of 2025, compared to $40.2 million for the prior year first quarter.
 Adjusted net income was 10.2 million or 25 cents per diluted share for the first quarter of 2025 compared to 5.9 million or 15 cents per diluted share for the prior year first quarter.
-Turning to the balance sheet and an update on our liquidity, please refer to the balance sheet.
-At the end of the first quarter, we had total liquidity of 278.9 million comprised of 116.5 million in cash and 162.4 million of availability under our ABL facility.
-As of March 28, 2025, total net debt was approximately 535.2 million, inclusive of all cash and cash equivalents.
-And net debt to adjusted EBITDA was approximately 2.4 times.
-Turning to our full year guidance for 2025, based on the current trends in the business, we are providing our full year financial guidance as follows.
-We estimate that net sales for the full year of 2025 will be in the range of 3.96 billion to 4.04 billion, gross profit to be between 954 million and 976 million.
-And adjusted EBITDA to be between 234 million and 246 million.
-Please note for the full year 2025, we expect the convertible notes maturing in 2028 to be dilutive and therefore we expect the fully dilutive share count to be approximately 46.3 to 47 million shares.
-Thank you and at this point we will open it up to questions.
+Turning to the balance sheet and an update on our liquidity.
+Please refer to slide seven.
+At the end of the first quarter, we had total liquidity of 278.9 million comprised of $116.5 million in cash and $162.4 million of availability under our ABL facility.
+As of March 28, 2025, total net debt was approximately $535.2 million, inclusive of all cash and cash equivalents, and net debt to adjusted EBITDA was approximately 2.4 times.
+Turning to our full-year guidance for 2025, based on the current trends in the business, we are providing our full-year financial guidance as follows.
+We estimate that net sales for the full year of 2025 will be in the range of $3.96 billion to $4.04 billion, gross profit to be between $954 million and $976 million, and adjusted EBITDA to be between $234 million and $246 million.
+Please note, for the full year 2025, we expect the convertible notes maturing in 2028 to be dilutive, and therefore we expect the fully dilutive share count to be approximately 46.3 to 47 million shares.
+Thank you, and at this point we will open it up to questions.
 Operator?

 speaker